daniella-yanez/Data-Re-visualization/README.md

 ## For slides (Google Slides / PowerPoint)

-Option A — Live embed: Insert → Iframe/embed with your Streamlit public URL Option B — Screenshots: Run locally, filter to the pathway/region you want, screenshot Option C — Screen record a walkthrough for a video slide
+Live embed: Insert → Iframe/embed with your Streamlit public URL
+Screenshots: Run locally, filter to the pathway/region you want, screenshot Screen record a walkthrough for a video slide